Guidelines: Applying for a NZSL Community Grant

 - You will receive a ‘Letter of Grant’ which provides you with all the information about the funding you will receive and your rights and responsibilities.

 - You are required to report in NZSL and in written English at the end of your project.
-If your project is 12 months long, you may be required to submit an interim project report.
-If required, this will be specified in the Letter of Grant.
-You will receive a copy of the report templates with your Letter of Grant.
+Depending on the length of your project you may be asked to make an interim report as well.

 Page last updated: